 Maryjane Dorofachuk is NAC’s Arts Education Director.
 She has been working in the field of arts and culture for over 17 years with experience in arts education, community arts development, cultural tourism, public art, exhibitions, grants, and non-profit administration.
 A graduate of the University of Arizona, with a degree in Art History and Business Administration, Dorofachuk came to Las Vegas in 2006 and began her work with NAC as the Community Arts Development Associate.
 Prior to moving to Las Vegas, she worked as the Community Arts Development Manager for the Tucson Pima Arts Council in Tucson, Arizona.

 Stephen Reid joined NAC in the spring of 2017.
-As the Artist Services Specialist/Art Installer.
-Reid helps organize the exhibition installations for the agency’s three visual arts programs: the Nevada Touring Initiative-Traveling Exhibition, OXS-Office exhibition, and LXS-Legislative exhibition Series.
+As the Artist Services Specialist/Art Installer, Reid helps organize the exhibition installations for the agency’s three visual arts programs: the Nevada Touring Initiative-Traveling Exhibition, OXS-Office exhibition, and LXS-Legislative exhibition Series.
 Reid also assists with answering questions from artists about the grants and helping with the other outreach activities of the Artist Services Program.
 Reid was an adjunct instructor at Western Nevada College teaching Visual Foundations and Drawing.
 His introduction to Nevada was as a child via Indian Springs in the early seventies.
 That relocation had a profound effect on his relationship with the desert landscape which still persists today.
 He is excited about traveling through rural Nevada and helping to extend its culturally rich art community to its residents.
 Stephen received his BFA in Sculpture from Virginia Commonwealth University and MFA in Sculpture from University of Massachusetts at Amherst.